marbl/canu/documentation/source/parameter-reference.rst

   Raising the `correctedErrorRate` will increase run time.
 Likewise, decreasing `correctedErrorRate` will decrease run time, at the risk of missing overlaps and fracturing the assembly.

+.. _minReadLength:

+minReadLength <integer=1000>
+  Reads shorter than this are not loaded into the assembler.
+Reads output by correction and trimming that are shorter than this are discarded.

+  Must be no smaller than minOverlapLength.

+  If set high enough, the gatekeeper module will halt as too many of the input reads have been discarded.
+Set `stopOnReadQuality` to false to avoid this.

+.. _minOverlapLength:

+minOverlapLength <integer=500>
+  Overlaps shorter than this will not be discovered.
+Smaller values can be used to overcome lack of read coverage, but will also lead to false overlaps and potential misassemblies.
+Larger values will result in more correct assemblies, but more fragmented, assemblies.

+  Must be no bigger than minReadLength.

 .. _genomeSize:

 genomeSize <float=unset> *required*